Here’s my management schematic of acute pancreatitis. When a patient presents with pancreatitis,

 specifically for endocrine function of the pancreas.
 Remember that oftentimes, these patients require

 replacement of pancreatic enzymes.
-One of the hallmarks of endocrine dysfunction or the lack of
+One of the hallmarks of exocrine dysfunction or the lack of

 endocrine secretions is fatty stools.
 Acute pancreatitis on the other hand is usually limited